MandyHole/school-clubs/README.md

 <li><strong>Adobe Illustrator:</strong> used to create the logo.</li>
 <li><strong>Django:</strong> used to help make the website more quickly and with less code.</li>
 <li><strong>Cloudinary:</strong> used to store photographs for the project</li>
-<li><strong>ICO Converter:</strong> used to create a favicon from an image created in Illustrator https://www.icoconverter.com/</li>
+<li><strong>ICO Converter:</strong> used to create a favicon from an image created in Illustrator <a href="https://www.icoconverter.com/" aria-label="ICO Converter website" target="new">ICO Converter website</a></li>
 <li><strong>ElephantSQL:</strong> used to host the database</li>
 </ul>

 ## Testing

-<p id="html"><strong>HTML:</strong> Tested the following pages with W3C Markup Validator (no errors found although I initially had some errors due to location of div elements in relation to python if / for statements, which I subsequently modified)</p>
+<p id="html"><strong>HTML:</strong> Tested the following pages with <a href="https://validator.w3.org/" target="new" aria-label="W3C Markup Validator website">W3C Markup Validator</a> (I initially had some errors due to location of div elements in relation to python if / for statements, which I subsequently modified so they now pass)</p>
 <ul>
 <li>account/login.html</li>
 <li>account/signup.html</li>